 Restricted Stock Units or RSU’s have been around for decades.
 Private or public companies may offer this popular form of employee compensation.
 RSU’s are the most common equity award granted to all employee levels regardless of industry (92%) based on Deloitte’s 2019 Domestic Stock Plan Design Survey.
 They are also the most common form of time-based full value awards (84%) by companies.
 Given these statistics, employees may seek these performance-based awards.

 RSUs are stocks given as an award to you by your employer.
 Employees do not purchase their shares, and it may take several years before employees see value from its award.
 They represent a contractual right to receive shares or a cash equivalent amount as an allotment.
 Essentially, the company is promising to pay you with awarded shares on a vesting schedule.
 The grant date is the allotment date.
 As an employee, you are not getting stock transferred to you on the grant date.
 You are issued shares that you don’t yet own until you meet the vesting conditions.

+Graded vesting, or awards in equal parts, are most common.
 Typically, vesting of a percentage of shares will occur over the years as you achieve performance benchmarks.
-Graded vesting, or awards in equal parts, are most common.
-Once that tranche of shares are vested, they are no longer restricted and will have a fair market value.
+Once that tranche of shares is vested, they are no longer restricted and have a fair market value.
 It is at the employee’s discretion as to when they sell the shares.